Your words matter - use of language and payroll tax for medical practices

 Ben Ryan

-Ben Ryan is a Senior Associate in the commercial and corporate law practice at Avant Law, based in Brisbane.
+Ben Ryan is a Partner in the commercial and corporate law practice at Avant Law, based in Brisbane.
 Ben has been working with medical practices since 2013.
 Ben works primarily on commercial structuring and intellectual property matters to help clients achieve strategic and commercially sensible results.
 He pursued a career in law to provide reliable and honest support to those in need of legal assistance and enjoys working with clients to develop solutions-oriented legal strategy and advice.

 Anthony Ha

-Anthony Ha is a Senior Associate in Avant Law’s Commercial and Corporate law practice, based in Sydney.
+Anthony Ha is a Special Counsel in Avant Law’s Commercial and Corporate law practice, based in Sydney.
 Anthony has over seven years’ experience advising clients in both the private and public sectors on all aspects of commercial and corporate law.
 His practice includes privacy, regulatory enforcement, governance, and risk and compliance matters.
 Before joining Avant Law, Anthony held the role of senior legal counsel in a major ASX-listed health company, whose operations covered medical and dental centres, allied health, pathology, diagnostic imaging, assisted reproductive technologies, day surgeries and hospitals.
 He has also worked as a senior lawyer within one of New South Wales’s largest primary and secondary education providers.

 Disclaimers